macaron77/trade-time/README.md

 # TradeTime

 A lightweight always-on-top clock overlay for crypto/futures trading.
-It sits on top of your trading window and shows the real time plus a 4-hour candle progress bar, so you always know how far the current 4H candle has progressed without switching tabs.
+It sits on top of your trading window and shows the real time plus a 4-segment gauge that lets you read both the 1-hour candle and the 4-hour candle's progress at a glance, without switching tabs.

 ![platform](https://img.shields.io/badge/platform-macOS-lightgrey) ![python](https://img.shields.io/badge/python-3.9%2B-blue)